philjackson/js2xml/README.md

 # Pluralisation of lists

-Here's how you might override the pluralisation function to deal with anonymous list items in Javascript:
+Here's how you might override the pluralisation function to deal with anonymous list items in Coffeescript:

     class AppleXml extends Js2Xml
       @map =